Wix Vs. Strikingly Vs. BoldGrid: Which Is Best For Mobile Sites?

 Besides simply being responsive or mobile friendly, there are other mobile features you can add, depending on the website builder you choose.

-In the Wix app store, you can find a number of great apps for your mobile users, like a dedicated toll-free number so that you customers can call you directly from your website for free.
+In the Wix app store, you can find a number of great apps for your mobile users, like a dedicated toll-free number so that your customers can call you directly from your website for free.

 Strikingly has premium features called “Mobile Actions”, which allow you to add mobile-specific actions to your site, like calling, finding directions, chatting, etc.

 There are a number of interesting mobile plugins you can use to enrich your website.
 For example, you can install a plugin that allows you to add a call-button that users can click/tap in order to call your business if they have questions or need assistance.

 Whichever site builder and template you choose, remember that it is always of the utmost importance to test out your site on different screens and to make sure that you appear in search results in mobile phones.